Here is a guide on ankle sprains and strains including how to help yourself at home and a guide on strapping your ankle from Woodside Clinic.

 The most common injured ligaments in an ankle sprain are the deltoid ligament (picture 1b) & calcaneofibular ligament and anterior talofibular ligament (picture 1a).
 Of course the connective muscles and tendons are also affected and sometimes they can cause great pain in the ankle joint or even higher up leg.

-2. Anatomy of the injury
+2. Anatomy of the ankle injury

 An ankle injury is a generic term and the most common types are strains and sprains of the ankle.

-2.1 Difference of sprain & strain
+2.1 Difference of ankle sprain & ankle strain

 The main difference is where the injury happened.
 If the trauma stresses a joint and overstretches or even ruptures supporting ligaments, is called a sprain.
 This can happen from a fall, twist, or blow to the body.
 If, on the other hand the trauma stretch or pull a muscle or tendon it’s called a strain.
 Chronic strains are the result of overuse of muscles and tendons, through prolonged, repetitive movement.
 Not getting enough rest during intense training can cause a strain.